learn-co-curriculum/react-hooks-state/README.md

 ## What's state?

-Let's quickly talk about what _state_ is in React.
-State is data that is mutated in your component.
+Let's quickly talk about what **state** is in React.
+State is data that is **dynamic** in your component.
 A component's state, unlike a component's props, _can_ change during the component's life.

-Consider the limitations of props: for a component's props to change, its _parent_ component needs to send it new props (after which, the component would 'remake' itself with the new props).
+Consider the limitations of props: for a component's props to change, its **parent** component needs to send it new props (after which, the component would 'remake' itself with the new props).
 State provides us with a way to maintain and update information _within_ a component _without_ requiring its parent to somehow send updated information.

 Imagine that we have a single component which displays an integer.
 When a user clicks the component, it should increment its integer by 1.
 If we were to